-This is an authentic log cabin!
-In spite of modernization, it remains much as it did when it was built in 1798.
+This is an authentic Appalachian log cabin!
+In spite of modernization, it remains much as it did when it was built in the 1790's.
 It is built of native timbers and consists of one room downstairs and one room upstairs.
 The downstairs room is a living area with a sofa and chairs, a gas furnace (which is the only source of heat) and a TV with a DVD player for watching movies if you desire to bring any (no satellite).
 (Note: There is no cable or satellite hook up and the TV can be used only for viewing DVDs.
 DVD rentals are available in the Priest View Internet Lounge.)

 There is a kitchenette along one wall and a farm table and four chairs for dining.
 The kitchenette contains a very small refrigerator and a microwave oven, a four-burner stove with a small oven and a sink with hot and cold running water (basic pots, pans, and tableware are provided).